Battle Fantasia: Console ports

+PC Port

-A new version of the game, called the "Revised Edition", was released on Microsoft Windows via Steam on July 7, 2015.
-It features an updated game balance.
+A new version of the game, called the "Battle Fantasia Revised Edition", was released on PC via Steam on July 7, 2015.
+This definitive edition features an updated game balance and improved visual effects over the console versions.
+Revised Edition on PC also includes original soundtrack for free.

 Reception

 The home console versions of Battle Fantasia received relatively low sales in Japan, with the PlayStation 3 and Xbox 360 versions selling 3,100 and 2,300 copies respectively during their debut week.
 Famitsu also gave both console versions 25 out of 40, while Famitsu Xbox360 gave the Xbox 360 version 29 out of 40.

-Western response to Battle Fantasia was mostly average, with the game receiving "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.
+Western response to Battle Fantasia was mostly average, with the game receiving "mixed or average reviews" on all platforms according to the review aggregator website Metacritic.
 Many critics compared the title to Arc System Works' previous fighting game endeavor, the Guilty Gear series, with 1UP.com declaring that the game was more simplistic than the company's earlier works with less focus on technical aspects such as combos, and that each characters special moves were "flashy and not as situational".
 The website felt that many of the changes resulted in the characters being more interesting, and called the game's fantasy art motif "a pleasing sidestep" from Guilty Gear's more "edgy" style, but found that most matches were slow and that the colorful art direction and Japanese voices would only appeal to a niche audience.
 Game Informer declared that the presentation of Battle Fantasia was charming "with all the vibrancy and artistic style of an anime", yet it did little to revolutionize the genre despite adding traditional role-playing game aesthetics such as "long-winded story segments".
 IGN called the game's character design "lighthearted and appealing", but that the total cast size of only twelve playable characters was relatively small compared to other fighting games, and that background designs were "oftentimes bland and ugly".
 In regards to the game's technical aspects, IGN felt the game lacking when compared to more high-profile titles such as Sega's Virtua Fighter 5, and that gameplay was more about "timing and calculated moves than massive combos or memorizing deep move sets".
 Anime News Network ranked it fourth on their list of video games that "deserved far more attention than they received", saying what "sets it apart is the look" of the backgrounds and characters.